-Combat Air Power 2021: Competing Visions for the Future conference, which focused on the key next-generation combat air approaches.
+A report from the Combat Air Power 2021: Competing Visions for the Future conference, which focused on the key next-generation combat air approaches.

-Each of the three efforts is aiming to eventually field a family of systems which will work as an integrated system of systems to deliver future air power effects.
-However, exactly what form this family of systems will take remains unclear in each case, although throughout the conference there were hints as to how these ideas are slowly becoming clearer in each programme.
+These three different programmes all outline an intent to eventually field a family of air vehicles which will work as an integrated system of systems to deliver future air power effects.
+Exactly what form this system of systems will take remains unclear in each case, although throughout the conference there were hints as to how these ideas are slowly becoming clearer in each programme.